HSwMS Malmö (P12)

+HSwMS Malmö (P12) is a patrol vessel belonging to the Swedish Navy.
+Together with her sister ship HSwMS Stockholm, she formed the Stockholm class.
+In 1999 she was set to begin her mid-life upgrade and in 2010 she was merged into the 31st Corvette Division of the 3rd Naval Warfare Flotilla along with her sister ship.
+In 2017, Malmö was rebuilt into a Malmö-class patrol vessel.

 History

 Malmö was built by Karlskronavarvet and was launched on 21 Mars 1985.
 After trials the ship was delivered to the Navy on 8 November 1985, and then became the command ship for one of the then surface warfare flotillas.